New York Crumb Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

-An extra-generous topping of big, buttery brown sugar clumps make this the best crumb cake ever.
-The recipe comes from pastry chef Lisa Kolb Ruland of the blog Unpeeled.
-Lisa has worked in some of NYC’s best bake shops, and she has spectacular dessert recipes.
+This recipe comes from pastry chef Lisa Kolb Ruland of the blog Unpeeled.
+Lisa has worked in some of NYC’s best bake shops, and her dessert recipes never miss.

 “I am a huge fan of crumb cake and thought I’d never have another good one after leaving NY over 45 years ago…until today when I made this recipe!”

-- Baking soda and Baking powder: Work in tandem to help the cake rise and become light and fluffy.
+- Leaveners: This cake uses both baking soda and baking power to help the cake rise and become light and fluffy.

 - Eggs: Bind the cake ingredients together and add moisture and richness.

-- Sour cream: Adds moisture and a slight tang to balance the sweetness of the cake.
+- Sour cream: Adds moisture to the cake along with a slight tang to balance the sweetness of the cake.
+In a pinch, you can use Greek yogurt for a similar effect.

 - Jump to the printable recipe for precise measurements

-Begin by making the crumb topping: In a large bowl, combine the melted butter, granulated sugar, brown sugar, cinnamon, and salt.
-Whisk until evenly combined, then stir in the cake flour one cup at a time.
+Step 1: Make the Crumb Topping.
+Whisk together the melted butter, granulated sugar, brown sugar, cinnamon, and salt in a large bowl.
+Stir in the cake flour one cup at a time.

-In the bowl of an electric mixer, beat the softened butter and granulated sugar on medium-high speed for about 2 to 3 minutes, scraping the bowl as needed, until the mixture is light and fluffy.
+Step 3: Cream the butter and sugar.
+Use an electric mixer on medium-high speed to beat the softened butter and granulated sugar for 2 to 3 minutes.
+Scrape the bowl as needed and continue mixing until the mixture is light and fluffy.

-Then mix in the vanilla and scrape the bowl to make sure everything is evenly combined.
+Step 5: Add the vanilla.
+Mix in the vanilla, scrape down the bowl, and make sure everything is evenly combined.
 Don’t worry if the batter looks a little curdled—it’s perfectly fine.

-Spread the cake batter evenly in the cake pan (it will only come about 3/4 inch up the sides of the pan).
+Step 7: Add to the Pan.
+Spread the cake batter evenly in the cake pan.
+It will only come about ¾ inch up the sides of the pan.

-Top the batter with the streusel crumbs, using your fingers to break the mixture apart and form it into roughly 1/2-inch chunks.
+Step 9: Add the Crumb Topping.
+Top the batter with the streusel crumbs, using your fingers to break the mixture apart and form it into roughly ½-inch chunks.

 Ingredients